christopherjlogan/cot5390_project1/README.md

 GCP Project ID: https://console.cloud.google.com/welcome/new?project=cot5390project1
 Github Repo: https://github.com/christopherjlogan/cot5390_project1
 App URL: https://cot5390project1.uc.r.appspot.com/
-* Even those these links say "project1", it contains the functionality for Project 2.
+* Even those these links say "project1", it contains the functionality for Project 3.

 ## Assignment Instructions
-Build upon your knowledge from project I and make the following adjustments:
+Build upon your knowledge from project II and make the following adjustments:
-- Leverage the Language API in Google Cloud to evaluate the sentiment of the audio or text uploaded
-- Display whether the text has a positive/neutral/negative connotation
+- Using the multimodal LLM APIs from Google Cloud, replace the previously used APIs with a single LLM API
+- Your app should, in a single call, ask for a transcript and the sentiment analysis of the uploaded audio.
+The response from the LLM should be presented as an audio response by sending it to the TTS API
+- The option for text input is no longer required and should be removed.

 Provide a report of your application, architecture, code and design decisions, with a focus on what you learned.